-CLUB PRESIDENT RESPONSIBILITIES
+PRESIDENT RESPONSIBILITIES

-Preside Over Meetings
+Preside over Meetings

-The Club President opens and chairs every club, business, and Executive Committee meeting.
-This means the Club President takes charge of the proceedings and keeps the agenda moving forward.
-As Club President, you are expected to manage procedural matters in the conduct of the meeting and to apply parliamentary procedure as outlined in Robert's Rules of Order Newly Revised.
-(You may purchase this book online or at a local retailer.)
+The Club President opens and presides over every club, business, and Executive Committee meeting.
+This means the President takes charge of the proceedings and keeps the agenda moving forward.
+As President, you are expected to manage procedural matters in the conduct of the meeting and to apply parliamentary procedure as outlined in Robert's Rules of Order Newly Revised.
+(You may purchase this book from your local book seller or an online retailer such as Amazon.com.)
 Your focus is on club quality and the members' experience.